 His work at Old Trafford saw Stuivenberg land his first and only managerial role at KRC Genk from 2016 to 2017.
 Now, Stuivenberg and Arteta work closely in Arsenal’s coaching staff.
 He is also nicknamed ‘AirPod Albert’ for his use of wireless headphones whilst on the sidelines.

-Assistant coach: Carlos Cuesta
+Assistant coach: Gabriel Heinze

 Assistant coach: Miguel Molina